voceconnect/voce-cached-nav/README.md

 	* *Yes.
 The caching class is essentially just a refactor of that large core function with caching at all possible levels.*

 # Changelog

+**1.1.2**
+*Fix for declaration that defines if adding 'menu-item-has-children' class to parent items*

 **1.1.1**
 *Add 'menu-item-has-children' class to parent items*